Skip to Content

 A Comparison of Las Vegas Ziplines- FlyLINQ vs. Slotzilla

-Before diving in, I think it’s important to point out that zipline attractions in Las Vegas are intended to be relaxing and scenic.
-Neither FlyLINQ nor SlotZilla is physically demanding or a “wild ride”, rather they offer a gentle glide.
+Before diving in, I should point out that these rides are relaxing and scenic.
+Neither FlyLINQ nor SlotZilla is physically demanding or a “wild ride”; they’re best described as a gentle glide.

-Even as someone who struggles with heights, I found that the fear melted away the moment I started flying.
+Although I struggle with heights, the fear melted away the moment I started flying.

 Ziplines above the Linq Promenade